soularis999/rssToTwitter/README.md

 # rssToTwitter
-The purpose of the project is to be able to read the rss details of particular feed and post the newest to the twitter
+The purpose of the project is to be able to read the rss details of particular feed and post the newest to the twitter The application stores the data into a file that can reside on the local disk or in AWS S3 bucket

 Setup: